SoftUni-Internal/interactive-content/EN/10-Error-Handling-Unit-Testing-and-SSR/02-Unit-Testing.md

 # Shallow

-[video src="" poster="" /]
+[video src="https://videos.softuni.org/hls/Javascript/javascript-ReactJS/EN/11.React-JS-Error-Handling-Unit Testing-SSR/11-react-js-ehutas-13-shallow-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

 `shallow` works as follows:

-- Renders only the component itself, without including its children.
+- Renders only the component itself, without including its children
   - This can be useful for component isolation which enables pure unit testing.
   - It protects against changes or bugs in a child component altering the behavior or output of the component under test
 - In Enzyme 3 and above, shallow components have access to lifecycle methods by default
-- Cannot access props passed into the root component, but can access those passed into child components, and can test the effect of props passed into the root component.
+- Cannot access props passed into the root component, but can access those passed into child components, and can test the effect of props passed into the root component

 [/slide]